KislayKashyap-hub/OTT-APPLICATION/README.md

 # OTT-Application

 ## Overview
-The OTT Project is a microservices-based application designed to manage various aspects of an Over-The-Top (OTT) media service.
+The OTT Project is a microservices-based application designed to manage various aspects of an OTT media service.
 The project is divided into four main services:
 1. User Service
 2. Content Service
 3. Streaming Service